openedx/openedx-app-android/Documentation/ConfigurationManagement.md

   CLIENT_ID: 'microsoftClientID'
 ```

-Also, all envirenment folders contain a `file_mappings.yaml` file that points to the config files to be parsed.
+Also, all environment folders contain a `file_mappings.yaml` file that points to the config files to be parsed.

 By modifying `file_mappings.yaml`, you can achieve splitting of the base `config.yaml` or add additional configuration files.